DanDovhun/BudgeTea/README.md

 ### See Expenses:
 The user will be able to see how much money they spent this month, whether they are under or above their selected budget and how much.
 Here the user can also choose whether they want to download their expense report either for a specific month or all time expense report.
 Individual expenses will be seen in these reports.
 When creating a report all expenses will be converted into the denomination set in the **Preferences** section.
+The user will also be able to find and edit a specific expense.

 ### Preferences:
 The user will be able to edit their budget and preferred denomination.